Self-similar blowup for the cubic Schr\"odinger equation: Theoretical framework

 \subsection{Regularization of $\mc L_F^{-1}$}

 The problem with the inverse $\mc L_F^{-1}$ is that it does not map from $Y$ to $X$ because of a singularity at the endpoint $-1$.
 We now correct $\mc L_F^{-1}$ with an additional term that cancels this singularity.
+This procedure is outlined in Section \ref{sec:strategy}, point (\ref{itm:reg}).

 \begin{definition} Let $F$ be an admissible fundamental matrix on $J$.
 Then we define $\psi_F: J\times Y\to \R$ by

 \end{definition}

 \begin{lemma} Let $F$ be an admissible fundamental matrix on $J$.
 Then we have the bound